ruandersMSFT/Compliance/compliance/assurance/assurance-administrative-access-controls-overview.md

 # Administrative access controls in Microsoft 365

 Microsoft has invested heavily in systems and controls that automate most Microsoft 365 operations while intentionally limiting access to customer content by Microsoft.
 Humans govern the service, and software operates the service.
-This enables Microsoft to manage Microsoft 365 at scale and manage the risks of internal threats to customer content.
+This structure enables Microsoft to manage Microsoft 365 at scale and manage the risks of internal threats to customer content.

 By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365.
 A Microsoft engineer can have limited, audited, and secured access to a customer's content for a limited amount of time.
 Access is only when necessary for service operations and only when approved by a member of Microsoft senior management.
 For Customer Lockbox licensed customers, the customer provides access approval to their content hosted on Microsoft 365.